John-S-Reddick/resume-reference/CIS4930 Novel User Interfaces/Project 1/readme.md

 what does not, the results of your experiments, any known bugs, and any problems you encountered

-<h1>Problems encountered</h1>

-    1. I attempted to use the Qt C++ Library, but it became too unwieldly to implement.
-        I would like to implement Qt and take advantage of C++, but from what I can tell it would need

 <h1>Introduction</h1>
 <h1>Project 1 – Exploring $-family recognizers</h1>
 <h5>Due: 2/8/24 11:59 pm<h5/>